textbrawlers/textbrawlers/README.md

 ## Configuration

-The server is configured through environment variables, which can eaither be set as normal, or specified in a .env file listing all variables.
+The server is configured through environment variables, which can either be set as normal, or specified in a .env file listing all variables.
 For example:

 ```
 MONGODB=user:password@domain/database
 ```

 ## Code linting
 We use [standard](https://github.com/feross/standard) to check code syntax and enforce our code style.
-To check and även fix some problems automatically inatall standard locally:
+To check and even fix some problems; automatically inStall standard locally:

 ```
 # Inställning standard